crucialfelix/django-ajax-selects/docs/source/LookupChannel.rst

 If you are using Django >= 1.7 then all `lookups.py` in all of your apps will be automatically imported on startup.

-If Django < 1.7 then you can import each of your lookups in your views or urls.
-Or you can register them in settings (see below).

 Customize
 ---------